A matrix product algorithm for stochastic dynamics on networks, applied to non-equilibrium Glauber dynamics

 Here $\sum_{\sigma_i} w_i(\sigma_i|\vs'_{\partial i})=1$, and $\vs_{\partial i}^{t}$ is the state of the nearest neighbors of vertex $i$ at time $t$.
 In the cavity method \cite{Mezard2001-20,Neri2009-08,Karrer2010-82}, one neglects cycles of the (locally tree-like) graph according to the Bethe-Peierls approximation to reduce this computationally complex evolution to the dynamic cavity equation \cite{Neri2009-08,Karrer2010-82}

 which only involves the so-called edge messages $\mu$ for the edges of a single vertex $i$.
 For simplicity, we have assumed that vertices are uncorrelated in the initial state such that $P(\vs^0)=\prod_{i}p_i(\sigma_i^0)$.
 The edge messages $\mu_{i\to j}(\bs_i^{t}|\bs_j^{t-1})$ in the dynamic cavity equation \eqref{eq:cavityEquation} are conditional probabilities for the trajectories $\bs^t_i:=(\sigma^0_i,\sigma^1_i,\dots,\sigma^t_i)$ and $\bs^{t-1}_j$ on edge $(i,j)$.
-Specifically, if we consider a tree graph and cut off everything ``right'' of vertex $j$ as indicated in Figure~\ref{fig:msgSubgraph} by the dashed line, $\mu_{i\to j}(\bs_i^{t}|\bs_j^{t-1})$ denotes the conditional probability of a trajectory $\bs_i^{t}$ on vertex $i$, given the trajectory $\bs_j^{t-1}$ on vertex $j$.
-Eq.~\eqref{eq:cavityEquation} constructs $\mu_{i\to j}(\bs_i^{t+1}|\bs_j^{t})$ out of the edge messages $\mu_{k\to i}(\bs_k^{t}|\bs_i^{t-1})$ of the previous time step.
+Specifically, if we consider a tree graph and remove all descendants of vertex $j$ as indicated in Figure~\ref{fig:msgSubgraph} by the dashed line, $\mu_{i\to j}(\bs_i^{t}|\bs_j^{t-1})$ denotes the conditional probability of a trajectory $\bs_i^{t}$ on vertex $i$, given the trajectory $\bs_j^{t-1}$ on vertex $j$.
+From messages, one can obtain marginal probabilities of site trajectories to evaluate observables of interest.
+Equation~\eqref{eq:cavityEquation} constructs $\mu_{i\to j}(\bs_i^{t+1}|\bs_j^{t})$ out of the edge messages $\mu_{k\to i}(\bs_k^{t}|\bs_i^{t-1})$ of the previous time step.
 This is exact for tree graphs and covers locally tree-like graphs in the Bethe-Peierls approximation.
 Although we have gained a lot in the sense that the computational complexity is now linear in the system size, it is still exponential in time $t$, if we were to encode the edge messages without any approximation.